JohnHayes7/arsenalfc_results/README.md

 # ArsenalfcResults

 Welcome to the unofficial Arsenal FC results gem.
-In this gem you will be able to find results of Arsenal FC by competition or opponent.
+In this gem you will be able to find results of Arsenal FC by competition.

 ## Installation